Bryan Shaw (baseball)

-Bryan Anthony Shaw (born November 8, 1987) is an American professional baseball pitcher in the Chicago White Sox organization.
-He has played in Major League Baseball (MLB) for the Arizona Diamondbacks, Colorado Rockies, Seattle Mariners, and Cleveland Indians/Guardians.
+Bryan Anthony Shaw (born November 8, 1987) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Colorado Rockies, Seattle Mariners, Cleveland Indians/Guardians, and Chicago White Sox.

 Early life

 Shaw was born to Richard, a member of the California Highway Patrol, and Michelle (Shelli) Shaw.
 He attended Livermore High School in Livermore, California where he played baseball, football, and basketball.

 Career

 Amateur

 Shaw attended California State University, Long Beach.
 He played college baseball for the Long Beach State Dirtbags baseball team.
 Shaw's roommate in college was teammate Vance Worley.
 In 2007, Shaw played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.

 Arizona Diamondbacks

 Shaw was selected in the second round of the 2008 Major League Baseball draft by the Arizona Diamondbacks.
 He was called up by Arizona on June 10, 2011.
 Shaw made his major league debut that day, coming in for Esmerling Vásquez, who had just given up a leadoff double.
 Shaw pitched one scoreless inning against the Florida Marlins, giving up two walks and one strikeout, coming against Scott Cousins.

-Shaw was recalled from the Diamondbacks AAA affiliate Reno Aces on August 11, 2012.
+Shaw was recalled from the Diamondbacks' Triple-A affiliate, the Reno Aces on August 11, 2012.